benoitletondor/Android-Studio-MVP-template/README.md

 - A `Presenter` interface and default implementation class
 - An `Interactor` interface and default implementation class for your model

-If you select to generate the hierarchy boilerplate, it will also generate an `App` class that you should use as your Application, an `ActivityScope` for injection, a `BaseActivity`, a `BasePresenter` and a `BaseInteractor`.

 > It's important that you **create it from the root package**, otherwise it will re-create the whole MVP hierarchy under your subpackage which is not what you want.

-## TODO

-- Better hierarchy management
-- Manage Fragment

 ## License